 Want Pollinators in Your Garden?

-- Choose plants used by local wildlife for food, nectar or habitat.
+- Choose plants including trees and shrubs used by local wildlife for food, nectar, or habitat.

 Options will be different in each growing region.